micro/micro/docs/blog/_posts/2025-10-13-the-loss-of-god-consciousness.md

 ---
 layout: post
-title: The Loss of God Consciousness
+title: AI and the Loss of God Consciousness
 author: Asim Aslam
 date:   2025-10-13 10:00:00
 tags: [technology, bigtech, reflection, culture]
 ---

 What does God consciousness have to do with technology?
-Or social media or microservices or anything in general?
+Or AI, social media or microservices?

 It is the very foundation of everything.